CGATOxford/cgat/doc/pipelines.rst

 ================================

-Some of the pipelines are associated with an automated report generator to display summary information as a set of nicely formatted :term:`html` pages.
+Some of the pipelines are associated with an automated report generator to display summary information as a set of nicely formatted html pages.
 In order to build the documentation, drop the appropriate :file:`conf.py` and :file:`sphinxreport.ini` configuration files into the :term:`working directory` and run the pipeline command: